Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Introduction

-\paragraph{Threat model and attack scope} We consider a local, passive \ac{em} side‑channel adversary with physical access to the smartphone and lab‑grade measurement equipment.
-In \cref{sec:threatmodel} we discuss the practicality of two threat models with respect to these prerequisites.
+Executing such an attack comes with certain prerequisites: We consider a local, passive \ac{em} side‑channel adversary with physical access to the smartphone and lab‑grade measurement equipment.
+In order to assess the impact and the limitations of our result for practical smartphone security, we discuss two threat models with respect to these prerequisites in \cref{sec:threatmodel}.
 In one, the device is screen-locked and the attacker cannot bypass this lock.
 In the second model, the attacker can unlock the device, representing (temporary) device theft in combination with weak screen-lock mechanisms.
+We take security-critical mobile applications, such as the \ac{eudi} wallet and its ongoing development as an example throughout this paper in order to discuss the potential real-world impact of our findings.